itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ### Wireframes

-[Balsamiq](https://balsamiq.com/) has been used to showcase the appearance of the site and display the placement of the different elements whitin the pages.
+Wire frames were drawn by hand to form a rough structural shape of the site and then each section was designed with pen and paper and mocked up with htl and css befor implementation.

 Page | Desktop Version | Mobile Version
 --- | --- | ---